dsccommunity/SqlServerDsc/README.md

   Default is 'Manual'. { Automatic | *Manual* }
-* **`[Uint32]` HealthCheckTimeout** _(Write)_: Specifies the length of time, in milliseconds, after which AlwaysOn availability groups declare an unresponsive server to be unhealthy.
+* **`[Uint32]` HealthCheckTimeout** _(Write)_: Specifies the length of time, in milliseconds, after which AlwaysOn availability groups declare an unresponsive

+#### Read-Only Properties from Get-TargetResource

+  server to be unhealthy.
 Default is 30000.
 * **`[String]` EndpointUrl** _(Read)_: Gets the Endpoint URL of the availability group replica endpoint.
 * **`[Uint32]` EndpointPort** _(Read)_: Gets the port the database mirroring endpoint is listening on
-* **`[String]` SQLServerNetName** _(Read)_: Gets the hostname the SQL Server Instance is listening on.
+* **`[String]` SQLServerNetName** _(Read)_: Gets the hostname the SQL Server instance is listening on.
-* **`[Uint32]` Version** _(Read)_: Gets the major version of the SQL Server Instance.
+* **`[Uint32]` Version** _(Read)_: Gets the major version of the SQL Server instance.

 #### Examples